 Medical mistakes are the third leading cause of death in this country, killing an estimated 250,000 – 440,000 people a year.
 Diagnostic errors are a significant part of these mistakes and need to be reduced.

 If you or a loved one have been misdiagnosed or were not properly diagnosed for an illness that you had, please seek legal assistance.
-At the Weitz Firm, our qualified and experienced team is ready to step in and help you get the compensation you deserve.
+At The Weitz Firm, LLC, our qualified and experienced team is ready to step in and help you get the compensation you deserve.
 This can include:

 When you need a failure to diagnose attorney in Philadelphia, you can contact us for a free consultation by clicking here or calling 267-587-6240.
 We know that some mistakes cannot be fixed, but proper compensation can help bring closure and cover your expenses.